securitybunker/databunker/BUILD.md

 ## Build container

+It will generate "paranoidguy/databunker" container and save it locally.

 ```
 docker build -t paranoidguy/databunker:latest .
 ```

+## Push container

-Only for project admin:
+**Only for project admin:**

 ```
 docker login
 docker push paranoidguy/databunker:latest
 ```

-It will generate "paranoidguy/databunker" container.

-Other usefull commands for working with containers:
+## Other usefull commands for working with containers:

 ```
 docker rm dbunker